StudyFrenchSpanish

 12. Dr. BR Ambedkar University – Srikakulam

-From the Academic Year 2016-17, Dr. B.R.
-Ambedkar University has made an MOU with the Hansung University of South Korea to impart Korean courses at the university campus in Srikakulam.
+Since the 2016-17 academic year, Dr. B.R.
+Ambedkar University has signed an MOU with Hansung University in South Korea to offer Korean courses on the university campus in Srikakulam.

-As of today, The offered a 6-month beginners level certificate course and a 1-year diploma.
-They conduct the classes thrice a week.
+Today, they offer a 6-month beginner-level certificate course and a 1-year diploma.
+They conduct classes three times a week.

 Address: Dr. BRU, Vizag, Srikakulam hwy, Ambedkar University Rd, Etcherla, AP.